arunbear/Mic/README.md

 The messages named in this array must have corresponding subroutine definitions in a declared implementation or role package, otherwise an exception is raised.

+### construct\_with => HASHREF

+An optional reference to a hash whose keys are the names of keyword parameters that are passed to the default constructor.

+The values these keys are mapped to are themselves hash refs which can have the following keys.

+#### optional => BOOLEAN

+If this is set to a true value, then the corresponding key/value pair need not be passed to the constructor.

+#### assert => HASHREF

+A hash that maps a description to a unary predicate (i.e. a sub ref that takes one value and returns true or false).
+The default constructor will call these predicates to validate the parameters passed to it.

 ### implementation => STRING | HASHREF

 The name of a package that defines the subroutines declared in the interface.